// I may earn money from the companies mentioned in this post. //

 At Disneyland:

-Everyone in the party will have their tickets scanned (either paper or via the app) and then the first group will go ahead in the FastPass line for the ride.
+Everyone in the party will have their tickets scanned (either paper or via the app) and then the first group will go ahead in the Lightning Lane line for the ride.

 The party waiting behind will then wait (I like to find a spot by the exit of the ride) outside of the line for the first party to finish the ride.

-At that time, the adult in the first party will then wait with the non-riding child while the adult who waited the first time uses their tickets to take the riding child to the FastPass line for their turn to ride (if the ride does not have a FastPass line, you'll generally be allowed to board the ride at the exit or another pre-arranged spot – just ask a Cast Member).
+At that time, the adult in the first party will then wait with the non-riding child while the adult who waited the first time uses their tickets to take the riding child to the Lightning Lane line for their turn to ride (if the ride does not have a Lightning Lane line, you'll generally be allowed to board the ride at the exit or another pre-arranged spot – just ask a Cast Member).

 At Walt Disney World:

 The first group riding will have their bands or tickets scanned and might be given a special card on a lanyard (this is later taken by a Cast Member).
-Then, they'll go in the FastPass line for the ride.
+Then, they'll go in the Lightning Lane line for the ride.

 Meanwhile, the second group riding will be manually assigned a return time (generally a couple of minutes after the current wait time).